open-pioneer/trails-starter/docs/RepositoryGuide.md

 ### `pnpm audit`

 Checks for known security issues with the installed packages.
 (Will also be checked with a nightly github action job)

-### `pnpm run update-shared-versions`

-Sets and updates shared dependency versions.
-This can be used to enforce consistent package versions for dependencies used by multiple packages (e.g. react).
-This uses [`syncpack`](https://jamiemason.github.io/syncpack/), which is configured by editing the `.syncpackrc.cjs`.

 ### Miscellaneous tools